contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 X-Contentful-Version: 1
 ~~~

-Note that while no response is given, processing is asynchronous, so we may have to wait a little longer until the Asset is publishable.
+Note that while no response is given, processing is asynchronous, so we may have to wait a little longer until the asset is publishable.

 When finished, a GET request should reveal the updated image URL: